kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4902-delete-oom-pods/README.md

 The proposal is to add `--experimental-deletion` to the VPA to enable deletion of pods.
 Currently only as an experimental, or beta feature.
-To add a bit of configuration an additional an additional flag, `--experimental-deletion-threshold`, should be addedd.
+To add a bit of configuration an additional flag, `--experimental-deletion-threshold`, should be addedd.

 ## Design Details